-This blog was hosted on Livejournal for 10 years before moving to WordPress.
-This post was written as my final post on Livejournal, to explain why I have continued using the same blog for so long and why I moved the whole thing over here.
+This blog was hosted on Livejournal for 10 years before moving the entire thing over to WordPress.
+This post was written in 2014 as my final post on Livejournal, to explain my attitude towards sharing self online, and to explain why I have continued using the same blog for so long.

 I lose track of what we are supposed to think about presentation of self on the internet.
 One minute it is liberating, the next minute it is dangerous.
 One minute it is our authentic self, the next it is a pack of lies.
 We tell young people to be careful about what they share on facebook, what they send to their friends via the latest social networking platform.
 What’s done in secret will never stay a secret – be careful even about your private communication!

 Last December this blog turned 10 years old.
 And as the years have gone and the hype swells and retreats, I keep asking myself: Is my blog potentially dangerous?
 Have I written irresponsible things?
 Boring things?
 Have I misrepresented myself in public?

 I think the answer to almost all of those things is yes!
 But I don’t regret this haphazard collection of writing at all.
 In the end, almost by accident, I’ve collected a strange public record that tells a narrative of my life, my development from exuberant teenager to settled young lady, to who knows how much further into the future.

 Is it an irresponsible record?
 Definitely!
 I suppose it would be a neat resource for anyone who wanted to target me for identity theft.
 Is it a boring record?
 Yep.
 There are so many random memories, in-jokes with myself and references to people and events that readers don’t know.
 There are half-baked ideas and rants about music and television shows and music.
 There are memes and quizzes (back from the day when a meme was a quiz) filled with information that is no longer, and arguably never was, interesting or relevant.